BowlerHatLLC/dts2as/README.md

 * `-i SYMBOL` or `--include SYMBOL`

 	Specify the fully-qualified name of a symbol to include when emitting ActionScript.
 Excludes all other symbols.

+* `-t VERSION` or `--target VERSION`

+	Specify ECMAScript target version for the TypeScript standard library: 'ES3', 'ES5' (default), or 'ES6'

 * `-v` or `--version`